onmax/nimiq-developer-center-old/protocol/validator-keys.md

 ### BLS (Boneh–Lynn–Shacham)

 The BLS signature scheme uses a key pair to sign and verify messages.
 This signature scheme generates short signatures.
-Albatross uses the [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature) signature scheme for signature aggregation, combining *n* signatures into a single one.
+We use the [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature) signature scheme for signature aggregation, combining _n_ signatures into a single one.
 To aggregate multiple signatures on the same message, validators calculate their public keys combined and the message.
 Then, all signatures are aggregated into a single one by summing all up.
 Therefore, we obtain a single signature and a single public key, saving substantial space.

 ### Schnorr keys